orange-droid/Cat-Kindom/README.md

     </blockquote>
 <br>
 - Each player has 12 pieces, including 4 peasants, 4 guards, 2 archers, 1 knight and 1 king. <br>
-- The level relationship of the pieces is: farmer < soldier < archer < knight < king, but farmer can kill king. <br>
+- The level relationship of the pieces is: Farmer < Soldier < Archer < Knight < King, but Farmer can kill King. <br>
 - At the beginning of the game, all pieces are in an unknown state, and players need to reveal their identities by turning over the pieces. <br>
 - In each round, players can choose to move pieces, turn over an unknown piece, or skip a round. <br>
 - Victory conditions: <br>